cgosmeyer/analysis_tools/README.md

 ## convert
 Time and unit conversions, often just wrapping `astropy` functions in a format I can better remember.

+## dir
+Modules for handling directories.

+* `make_timestamp_dir` will create a directory that is "time-stamped" to the current time as YYYY.MM.DD.

 ## fits
 Modules for handling FITS files.
 Many of these can be not only imported, but also executed on the command line.
 ```